-- IA will consist of Two Compulsory Internal Assessment Tests.
-Approximately 40% to 50% of syllabus content must be covered in First IA Test and remaining 40% to 50% of syllabus content must be covered in Second IA Test - > Question paper format - Question Paper will comprise of a total of six questions each carrying 20 marks Q.1 will be compulsory and should cover maximum contents of the syllabus - Remaining questions will be mixed in nature (part (a) and part (b) of each question must be from different modules.
+• IA will consist of Two Compulsory Internal Assessment Tests.
+Approximately 40% to 50% of syllabus content must be covered in First IA Test and remaining 40% to 50% of syllabus content must be covered in Second IA Test

+- Question Paper will comprise of a total of six questions each carrying 20 marks Q.1 will be compulsory and should cover maximum contents of the syllabus - Remaining questions will be mixed in nature (part (a) and part (b) of each question must be from different modules.
 For example, if Q.2 has part (a) from Module 3 then part (b) must be from any other Module randomly selected from all the modules) - A total of four questions need to be answered

-Course Code Course Name Teaching Scheme (Contact Hours) Credits Assigned Theory Practical Tutorial Theory Practical /Oral Tutorial Total ITC404 Automata Theory 03 03 03
+Course Code Course Teaching Scheme (Contact Hours) Credits Assigned Name Theory Practical Tutorial Theory Practical Tutorial Total /Oral ITC404 Automata Theory 03 03 03

-~ Examination Scheme
+Course Course Examina ation Scheme

-Course Code Course Name Theory Marks
+Code Name Theory Marks

-Internal assessment End Sem Term Work Pract. /Oral Total
+Inte rnal asse ssment End Term Work Pract. /Oral Total

 Test1 Test 2 Avg.
-Exam
+Sem.
+Exam Term work

 ITC404 Automata Theory 20 20 20 80 100

-Sr. No. Course Objectives The cours se aims: 1 To learn fundamentals of Regular and Context Free Grammars and Languages.
+Sr. No. Course Objectives The cour se aims: 1 To learn fundamentals of Regular and Context Free Grammars and Languages.
 2 To understand the relation between Regular Language and Finite Automata and machines.
 3 To learn how to design Automata's as Acceptors, Verifiers and Translators.
 4 To understand the relation between Regular Languages, Contexts free Languages, PDA and TM.
 5 To learn how to design PDA as acceptor and TM as Calculators.
 6 To learn applications of Automata Theory.

-Sr. No. Course Outcomes Cognitive levels of attainment as per Bloom's Taxonomy On succ cessful completion, of course, learner/student will be able to: 1 Explain, analyze and design Regular languages, Expression and Grammars.
-L2, L4, L6 2 Design different types of Finite Automata and Machines as Acceptor, Verifier and Translator.
-L6 3 Analyze and design Context Free languages and Grammars.
+Sr. Course Outcomes Cognitive levels No. of attainment as per Bloom's Taxonomy On suc On successful completion, of course, learner/student will be able to: 1 Explain, analyze and design Regular languages, Expression and Grammars.
+L2, L4, L6 2 Design different types of Finite Automata and Machines as Acceptor, L6 Verifier and Translator.
+3 Analyze and design Context Free languages and Grammars.
 L4, L6 4 Design different types of Push down Automata as Simple Parser.
-L6 5 Design different types of Turing Machines as Acceptor, Verifier, Translator and Basic computing machine.
-L6 6 Develop understanding of applications of various Automata.
+L6 5 Design different types of Turing Machines as Acceptor, Verifier, Translator L6 and Basic computing machine.
+6 Develop understanding of applications of various Automata.
 L6